corridor/sqlalchemy-history/CONTRIBUTING.md

 ### Issues

 - Add new requirement/issue/questions in issue tracker of repository.
-- Issue(s) raised on repository should preferably have minimum reproducible code whereever relevant for others to reproduce and work on issue.
+- Issues should preferably include a minimal reproducible example where relevant.

 ### Pull Requests